aquarium and pond answers, information, articles, resources

 The gestation period in livebearers, which the interval between fertilization and live birth can vary, however as a generalization this time period is about 4-6 weeks at 78 F. The size of the brood can also vary greatly.

-Most livebearers prefer water higher in mineral content and although salt is not required by most livebearers, it can be helpful as well.
-Keeping optimum conditions including proper mineralization as well as supplementing their diets with frozen/live/FD foods along with quality flake foods (I would strongly suggest foods high in spirulina such as Spirulina 20).
-As for the fry, I have achieved phenomenal success by simply powering Spirulina Flakes (at the time of most of my livebearer breeding, of which I had several tanks of Platties alone, I was using Green Flake Plus which is currently not available, but similar products such as Spirulina 20 still are).
-I also would supplement them with frozen baby brine shrimp o microworms.
+As for the fry, I have achieved phenomenal success by simply powdering Spirulina Flakes at the time of most of my livebearer breeding, of which I had several tanks of Platties alone.
+I was using Green Flake Plus which is currently not available, but similar products such as Spirulina 20 still are.
+I also would supplement them with frozen baby brine shrimp or microworms.

 Most livebearers of both sexes will eat their young so separation of all other fish is best and the use of a heavily planted aquarium (live or fake) or breeder trap for the female is advised.